Archaeology in Romagna

 Where: via Cesio Sabino, 39 | Sarsina

-It is one of the most important archaeological museums of Northern Italy.
+It is one of the most important archaeological museums in Northern Italy.
 It opened at the end of the 19th century and it has been collecting over time always more materials coming from the excavation in the city and, most of all, in the necropolis in Pian di Bezzo.
 Even if it hosts items of a very long time frame, its collections focuses mostly on the Republican Imperial Epoch (1st century b.C. until 2nd – 3rd century a.D.).

 Where: Piazza Maurizio Bufalini | Cesena